tjcsl/director4/README.md

 [![Travis CI](https://api.travis-ci.com/tjresearch/research-theo_john.svg?branch=master)](https://travis-ci.com/tjresearch/research-theo_john)

 ## Overview
 Our project is to develop a website management and hosting platform (based on the [current Director platform](https://github.com/tjcsl/director)) that is designed to scale.
-It is intended to replace the current Director platform which has problems.
+It is intended to replace the current Director platform which has problems with performance, scalability, and ease of use.

 It is composed of three primary components:
 * `orchestrator`: The code that orchestrates the Docker containers